Towards Context-aware Reasoning-enhanced Generative Searching in E-commerce: Experiments

 \subsection{Main Results}

-Table~\ref{tab:main_results} presents the overall performance and relative improvements of our framework compared with a wide range of baselines.
-It can be observed that the generative approaches consistently outperform the matching-based baselines across all datasets and metrics.
-We believe this advantage stems from the autoregressive modeling paradigm of generative models, which captures richer query–item interactions than simple embedding similarity comparison.
-Moreover, introducing SIDs enables structurally related items to share SID prefixes, preserving semantic proximity and further boosting their performance.
-In addition, enhanced with complex and rich context as input, the LatentR3 model achieves the strongest results among baselines, underscoring the importance of explicit context modeling in search-based recommendation.
+Table~\ref{tab:main_results} summarizes the overall performance and relative improvements of our framework compared with a broad set of baselines.
+As shown, generative approaches consistently outperform matching-based methods across all datasets and evaluation metrics.
+We attribute this advantage to the autoregressive modeling paradigm of generative models, which captures richer query–item interactions than simple embedding similarity.
+Furthermore, the introduction of structured item identifiers (SIDs) allows semantically related items to share common SID prefixes, effectively preserving structural and semantic proximity and leading to additional performance gains.
+Among the baselines, LatentR3 achieves the strongest performance by incorporating rich contextual information as input, highlighting the importance of explicit context modeling in search-based recommendation.

-More importantly, our proposed CRS framework consistently achieves superior performance on all three datasets.
-These results highlight the effectiveness of CRS in deeply understanding user search contexts and inferring user intentions through explicit reasoning.
-In particular, compared with the best-performing baseline, CRS yields relative improvements of \textbf{3–11\%} on the large-scale datasets (All-100K and All-50K) and up to \textbf{47\%} on the challenging Fashion-27K dataset.
-Unlike the other two datasets, Fashion-27K contains highly similar items within a single category, making them harder to distinguish by simple query–item correlations.
-The substantial gains on this dataset further validate the strength of our approach, especially in scenarios where user intent needs to be inferred with fine-grained reasoning.
+More importantly, our proposed CRS framework consistently delivers superior performance across all three datasets.
+These results demonstrate the effectiveness of CRS in deeply understanding user search contexts and inferring user intent through explicit reasoning.
+In particular, compared with the strongest baseline, CRS achieves relative improvements of \textbf{3–11\%} on the large-scale datasets (All-100K and All-50K) and up to \textbf{47\%} on the more challenging Fashion-27K dataset.
+Unlike the other two datasets, Fashion-27K contains a large number of highly similar items within the same category, making them difficult to distinguish based on simple query–item correlations.
+The substantial gains observed on this dataset further validate the strength of our approach, especially in scenarios that require fine-grained intent understanding and reasoning.